 You will love how easy this homemade pumpkin pancakes recipe comes together!
 They are made from scratch, fluffy and delicious.
 Made with canned pumpkin puree, pumpkin spice and buttermilk.
 Absolutely the best fall breakfast or brunch!

 This recipe has been a big hit in our house on the weekends since fall started.
 They are super fluffy and easy to make!

-I like to serve it with agave nectar, walnuts and homemade pumpkin agave butter which I lather in between pancakes, for a more creamy hit of extra pumpkin.
+I like to serve it with agave nectar, walnuts and homemade pumpkin spiced agave butter which I lather in between layers.

 Easy Buttermilk Pumpkin Spice Pancakes